findonflow/find/Overview.md

 The .find marketplace doesn't use StoreFront because we started on this before NFTStorefront is there. .find marketplace supports more than just direct sales but also Offers, Auctions and non-Escrowed Auctions (no funds locked for auctions)

+One feature to mention is that FindMarket supports multi-tenant model.
+That is each address can host a FindTenant and manage their own market rules (allowing specific listings , NFTs and FTs) and Cuts.

+Users can interact with each tenant easily by just changing the "tenant" parameter in the transactions

 ## Market Options

 .find now supports below market options.